Determination of Protein Concentrations using OpenSPR

 Binding Kinetics of Protein-Protein Interactions using OpenSPR™

 One of the most common applications of surface plasmon resonance is the analysis and quantification of the interactions between proteins.
-In this application note, OpenSPR™ is used to analyze the kon, koff, and KD of two different protein ligands (M1 and M2) to one protein analyte.
+In this application note, OpenSPR™ is used to analyze the kon, koff, and KD of a protein-protein interaction.

 Comparison Study of Binding Kinetics on OpenSPR, Biacore and IBIS